tfeb/tfeb-lisp-tools/README.md

 - `reload` will cause it to reload any dependent modules if possible.
 Default is `nil` & this is not inherited from the ambient value.
 Note that all dependent modules will be reloaded: not just direct children.
 - `compile` will cause it to attempt to compile the module if it gets a source file name, default `nil`.
 - `use` will cause it to use a package with the same name as the module after it is loaded if it exists, default `nil`.
 This is not inherited from the ambient value.
 - `fallback` , if given, should be a final fallback function which will be be used to require a module if no location for it can be found.
+It is called with one argument, the name of the module.
 This function is called after the functions on `*module-fallback-loaders*` are called, and only if none of them loaded the module.
 Its default value is `nil`.
 If this function is called it is assumed to have loaded the module regardless of its return value.
 Thus no error will be signalled if it is given.
 - `error` means that failure to require a module is an error, default `t`.
 - `module-path-descriptions` is the list of module path-descriptions, default `*module-path-descriptions*`.
 - `hints` is a list of pathname designators which are hints as to where the module lives: if given, these are searched first.
 Default is `()`, & this is not inherited from the ambient value.
 This is used by reloading, but can also be used explicitly.